Break-Even Calculator

 Watch out for

-- This assumes linear costs and a single price.
-Real businesses often have volume discounts, step costs, and mixed products.
+- This assumes mostly linear costs.
+Real businesses often have volume discounts, step costs, and mixed product mixes.

 - "Break-even" is accounting-profit.
 Opportunity cost is not included.